Predictability of bursts of a recurrent nova using topological data analysis and machine learning: Acknowledgements

 \section{Acknowledgements}

-I acknowledge with thanks the variable star observations from the AAVSO International Database contributed by observers worldwide and used in this research.\\ This article uses the LaTeX template available at https://github.com/kourgeorge/arxiv-style.
+I acknowledge with thanks the variable star observations from the AAVSO International Database contributed by observers worldwide and used in this research.\\ This article uses the LaTeX template available at https://github.com/kourgeorge/arxiv-style.\\ I also thank useful comments from Daniel Nieto Castaño (UCM).

 \begin{appendix}